LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields

 { \textbf{(Left)} We introduce the task of novel view synthesis for LiDAR sensors.
-Given multiple LiDAR viewpoints of an object, novel LiDAR view synthesis aims to render a point cloud of the object from an arbitrary new viewpoint. \textbf{(Right, Top)} The mostly-closed related approaches to generating new LiDAR point clouds follow a multi-step strategy, recovering a 3D mesh from the input point clouds and leveraging game engines to simulate a new point cloud.
-The multiple steps involved in this strategy affect its applicability and scalability.
-Furthermore, it usually fails to produce realistic LiDAR patterns as it ignores some important attributes of LiDAR points. \textbf{(Right, Bottom)} By contrast, we propose a novel framework, \name{}, that is composed of a differentiable LiDAR renderer with an associated neural radiance field, to avoid explicit 3D reconstruction and the use of a game engine.
-Our method enables end-to-end optimization and encompasses the 3D point attributes into the parameters of the learnable field. } \end{center} }]
+Given multiple LiDAR viewpoints of an object, novel LiDAR view synthesis aims to render a point cloud of the object from an arbitrary new viewpoint. \textbf{(Right, Top)} The mostly-closed related approaches to generating new LiDAR point clouds are some LiDAR simulators, which suffer from limited scalability and applicability, and fails to produce realistic LiDAR patterns.
+Furthermore, traditional NeRFs are not directly applicable to point clouds. \textbf{(Right, Bottom)} By contrast, we propose a novel differentiable framework, \name{}, with an associated neural radiance field, to avoid explicit 3D reconstruction and game engine usage.
+Our method enables end-to-end optimization and encompasses the 3D point attributes into the learnable field. } \end{center} }

 {\fnsymbol{footnote}}

 {\arabic{footnote}}